-Quick recap: Young Frankenstein is nothing like his grandfather, until he totes is.
+Quick recap: Young Frankenstein is nothing like his grandfather, until he becomes him completely.

 Fun (?) fact: Steven Tyler, of the band Aerosmith, wrote ‘Walk this Way’ after watching a screening of the film.